tic-top/LoraCSE/README.md

 ## Instructions

+This project involves running experiments with the LoraCSE model to evaluate its performance.
+Here's how to access and run the code:

-- Open the LoraCSE.ipynb notebook to access the code of all the experiments.
+- Open the LoraCSE.ipynb notebook to access the code for all the experiments.
 - Follow the instructions provided in the notebook to run the experiments with your GPU and view the results.
-- The analysis of experiments is shown in LoRACSE.pdf.
+- After running the experiments, refer to LoRACSE.pdf for a detailed analysis of the results.

+The analysis presented in LoRACSE.pdf provides insights into the performance of the LoraCSE model under different conditions.
+Use this information to fine-tune the model and improve its accuracy for your specific use case.

 ## Performance